TaxReformYYC/website-jan-2018/source/_posts/The-2018-YYC-Property-Tax-Season-Begins.md

 I received my property assessment notice in the mail today.
 Once again, I have to appeal before Calgary's <a href="http://www.calgaryarb.ca/eCourtPublic/">Assessment Review Board</a>.

 I've won three appeals.
-The precendent has been set as matter of public record.
+The precedent has been set and is as matter of public record.

 | Year | ARB File # | Original Asmnt | Corrected Asmnt | Tax Savings |
 | ---- | ---------: | -------------: | --------------: | ----------: |